WangRong089/FaceVideoDeblur/README.md

 ```

 ## Acknowledgement
-The implementation is modified from STFAN, please consider citing them below if you find the code useful.
+The main model is modified from STFAN, please consider citing them below if you find the code useful.

 ```
 @inproceedings{zhou2019stfan,